implement

 3. If PASS: marks done, resumes from next step

-4. If FAIL: re-implements the step and iterates
+4. If it fails: re-implement the step and iterate

 Refine Mode (--refine)